Sjord/Sjord.github.io/_posts/2019-01-18-tplink-tl-wn823n-works-with-macos.md

 For the adapter to work, you need to install the drivers from the TP-Link website.
 The driver for MacOS 10.14 is marked as beta at the moment.
 The adapter does not integrate with the Wi-Fi functionality of MacOS.
 Instead, you get an extra menu item in the top bar.

-It's not possible to set up an access point or do internet sharing with this adapter on MacOS.
-Connecting to Wi-Fi networks works well.
+It's not possible to set up an access point with this adapter on MacOS.
+You can use internet sharing by sharing your connection on the TP-Link through your Mac's built-in WiFi, but not the other way around: you can't do internet sharing over the TP-Link adapter.

+Connecting to Wi-Fi networks and sending and receiving data works well.

 More info on the [TP-Link](https://www.tp-link.com/us/download/TL-WN823N.html) website.